tariq659891/omniprofiler/README.md

 4. Use `with profiler.profile_context("name"):` for profiling specific blocks of code.
 5. Configure the profiler using `profiler_config` to control what data is collected and displayed.

+## Future Work

+We have exciting plans to enhance Omni Profiler in the future:

+1. Implement saving functionality to store profiling results in various formats (JSON, CSV, etc.).
+2. Add support for asynchronous code profiling.
+3. Develop a graphical user interface for easier visualization of profiling results.
+4. Integrate with popular IDEs for seamless profiling experience.
+5. Implement memory profiling capabilities.
+6. Add support for distributed system profiling.

+Stay tuned for these upcoming features!

 ## Contributing

-Contributions to the Advanced Flexible Profiler are welcome!
+Contributions to Omni Profiler are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgements